Parenting has given me a passion to connect and improve the lives of children, parents and families as a whole.

 12 years ago I became a dad.
 It didn’t seem unusual until I reflected that, out of a number of reasons, I do what I do because I became a father.

 OK.
 It sounds silly now I’ve written it.
-Yet what Who knows what path I’d have walked down had I not been a father.
+Yet who knows what path I’d have walked down had I not been a father.
 Perhaps like me, parenthood moved you into a direction you’d not imagined and given you a whole set of unique experiences.

 As I thought about this, an image popped into my mind of a friend who died last year.
 He, unwittingly, set the tone of my parenting.